carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 Note that if you commit the change without using Arcanist and forget to add the ``Differential Revision`` line to your commit message then it is recommended that you close the review manually.
-In the web UI, under "Leap Into Action" put the SVN revision number in the Comment, set the Action to "Close Revision" and click Submit.
+In the web UI, under "Leap Into Action" put the git revision number in the Comment, set the Action to "Close Revision" and click Submit.
 Note the review must have been Accepted first.